 When it comes to price, I firmly believe that banks should never charge you any fees or require a minimum balance.
 This is a principle that I will not budge on.
 Fortunately, Found meets this requirement.
 Whether it will stay free for the long term is another matter – and if history is any indication, one day, Found will probably charge fees (but I’ll cross that bridge if we get there).
 For now, Found is free and I’ll continue to use it so long as it stays free.

-For the tax-savings feature, Found’s automatic tax-savings feature works well, but in my opinion, it’s not as good or as intuitive as Lili’s tax-savings feature.
-To use the automatic tax-savings feature, you input what you expect to make for the year from your business, as well as your income from other sources.
+For the tax-savings feature, Found’s automatic tax-savings feature works well.
+There are two ways you can use the tax-savings feature.
+The first is to have it automatically calculate what it should set aside.
+To do that, you input what you expect to make for the year from your business, as well as your income from other sources.
 Found uses that information to determine how much it should save for you each time you get paid.
-It works fine, but I would prefer if Found let you choose the percentage that you set aside, rather than automatically calculating a percentage for you.

 How I Use My Found Business Checking Account

-Found acts as the primary checking account for all of my gig economy work.
-Whenever I earn any money from apps like DoorDash, Uber Eats, Grubhub, Rover, etc, the money goes directly into this account.
-From there, a certain percentage of each payment gets set aside for taxes.
+Found acts as my primary checking account for all of my gig economy work.
+Whenever I earn money from apps like DoorDash, Uber Eats, Grubhub, Rover, etc, the money goes directly into this account.
+From there, 1/3 of each payment gets set aside for taxes.

 I also pay myself the profit I earn from this blog, which I send directly into this account as well (all of the revenue I earn from this blog initially goes to Novo, which is another business checking account I use that is better suited for more complicated businesses).

-At the beginning of each month, I pay myself a paycheck from Found that I send to my personal checking account.
+At the beginning of each month, I pay myself a paycheck from Found that I send to my personal checking account (I use Ally for my personal checking account).
 While you could use Found as a primary checking account as well, I think it’s best to treat it more as a stopping point for your money.
-For me, money that I spend for personal reasons goes from Found into my personal checking account (in this case, I use Ally as my personal checking account).
+For me, money that I spend for personal reasons goes from Found into my personal checking account.

-There aren’t a lot of choices for good business checking accounts geared towards gig workers that are both free and automatically set aside money for taxes.
-At the moment, Found is one of the only fintech banks that offer this feature, so that’s why I’m using them.
+There aren’t a lot of choices for good business checking accounts geared toward gig workers that are both free and lets you automatically set aside money for taxes.
+At the moment, Found is one of the only fintech banks I know of that offer this feature, so that’s why I’m using them.

 Overall, I think Found does what I need it to do and it fits in well with my money system.
-As a result, I can recommend them if you’re a gig worker looking for a good business checking account.
+I haven’t had any issues with my Found account and I do recommend them if you’re a gig worker looking for a good business checking account.
+If you’d like to open a Found account and want to support this blog, feel free to use my Found referral link.